imrenagi/solarcity_challenge/README.md

 ## Solution

 The simplest solution for this problem is providing a HTML form that accepts several informations required.
-So, I provided one page website which has form and a button for submitting it.
+Every time user submit the form, we do some validation and then store all data to MySQL database.
+The tech stacks will be discussed later.

-I implement several additional features for this application.
+For addition, I implement several new features to gain more insight about the data and to improve user experience of this application.
 The features are:
 * Adding gender options (male/female)
 * Adding error dialog if user doesn't fill all the required fields.
 * Adding a popup dialog to show the survey result.
-The results is consisted of two graphs.
-They are the result based on gender and the age.
+The results are consisted of two graphs.
+They are the survey result groped by gender and the age.
 The purpose of this graph is just to show the result and how people's interest with solar panel.

 ## Architecture